Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

         }
     }

-Next, let's implement the Agent.CollectState() function.
+Next, let's implement the Agent.CollectObservations() function.

 **Observing the Environment**